 A large red flag has been available for us to see that this was coming.
 By this we mean a distorted and abusive emphasis on vaccines.
 This red flag is the widespread vaccination of newborns for Hepatitis B, a disease predominantly of prostitutes and IV drug abusers.
-This has been going on for decades now.
+This has been administered reflexively without any individual scrutiny for decades now.
 Every physician learns in medical school that newborns have effectively no ability to illicit an immune response, including to a vaccine, having only the undeveloped tools to do so later in life.
 Otherwise mother and baby would be at war with each other.
 This article summarizes this: Two immune systems, one body.
 Incredulously, after a detailed presentation of the science, the article spends a few sentences at the end still recommending the vaccine, and using allegory rather than any science.
 We know that the baby can’t handle the vaccine in any constructive way, but they still should get it.
 What’s another baby cry?
 This happens in fact before the mother can even hold the baby.

-Another huge red flag has been the gross denial of prior art regarding the virus and the proposed vaccines.
+Another huge red flag about COVID-19 has been the gross denial of prior art regarding the virus and the proposed vaccines.
 Large volumes of studies on treatments, nutritional aids, and cautions on the start of the vaccinations were systematically ignored.
 Pubmed is an online searchable database for the medical community and even cursory searches show thorough research.
 Here are two examples: 1, 2.
 Even if these other studies prove to be wrong, ignoring them from the start is not how real scientists and doctors function.
 Combine this with the fact that coronaviruses have been tweaked and patented in the last few years, you will know who you are dealing with.
 This is an attempt at embedding a modern technological scrutiny on a mild co-factor in the causes of death that has been in existence for thousands of years.

 God’s mercy is always available for the living.
 We all need to forgive ourselves for this.
 But even in a world where human pride prevents us from admitting a fraud we have bought into, history will move on.
 In the scenario where we never admit the fraud, the best responder will still win.
 That responder will be the one who also moves on, even with a placebo vaccine of normal saline.